docker/docs/engine/installation/windows/docker-ee.md

     ```

-## Using a script to install Docker EE
+## Use a script to install Docker EE

 Use the following steps when you want to install manually, script automated
 installs, or install on air-gapped systems.